All Episodes

 Thought he was a very nice, smart, decent guy.

-And to recuse himself immediately after he took the job that you know, four three days after was he really owed the president and he he owed the president a fully engaged attorney general.
+And to recuse himself immediately after he took the job that, you know, three days after was he really owed the president and he owed the president a fully engaged attorney general.

-Um now we've got a lot of news going on today that you're not gonna hear in the mainstream media.
+Now, we've got a lot of news going on today that you're not going to hear in the mainstream media.

 And one of the things that has happened is James Baker.

-Now remember, Andrew McCabe was the deputy attorney general.
+Now remember, Andrew McCabe was the Deputy Attorney General, Deputy FBI Director.

-And James Bay and and James Baker, by the way, was the Bureau's general counsel.
+And James Bay and James Baker, by the way, was the bureau's general counsel.

 These are the top positions now.